Get Rolling Logo

-• Easy enough for a first-day skater to learn, with no toe-raise required
+- Easy enough for a first-day skater to learn, with no toe-raise needed (as with standard brakes, a scissorsed stance is required)

-4 Wheeler PrototypeGuess what, this is not a dream!
-It’s an invention that I was fortunate enough to test.
-About to be known as the 4XS Disk Brake System it is activated by sliding the braking foot forward so that the backward tilt of the cuff translates into disc friction within the wheel frame.
+The 4XS Disk Brake System is activated by sliding the braking foot forward so that the backward tilt of the cuff translates into disc friction within the wheel frame.
 (The original cuff-driven Active Brake Technology (ABT), was pioneered by Rollerblade and went on to win product of the year in 1994.
 I have been a tireless supporter ever since.)

 Establishing test baselines